BECOME A MEMBER VOLUNTEER DONATE

 Search Pamphlets

-To restore it, Bryan D. Cook has transcribed and edited Dr. Welch’s article and the detailed invoice book logs have been converted to downloadable files (see “Document History”).
+To restore the work, Bryan D. Cook has transcribed and edited Dr. Welch’s article and the detailed invoice book logs have been converted to downloadable files (see “Document History”).

 File Name: p121.pdf